-- 3. Provide prevention, intervention, and educational strategies.

-- Patient and family communication

-- Education of patient and/or family

-- Risk assessment

-- Prevention strategies (intervention, motivation, nutrition)

-- Clinical evaluation

-- 3.2.
-Participate with dental team members and other health care professionals in the management and health promotion for all patients.
+- 4.1.
+Provide prevention, intervention, and educational strategies. - 4.2.
+Participate with dental team members and other health care professionals in the management and health promotion for all patients. - 4.3.

-- Various practice settings (community settings)

-- Organizational behavior of team

-- Professional communication

-- Collaborative and leadership skills

-- Interprofessional education

-- 3.3.
 Recognize and appreciate the need to contribute to the improvement of oral health beyond those served in traditional practice settings.

-- Cultural competence

-- Alternative oral health delivery systems

-- Barriers to improving oral health

-- Global health

-- Population trends

-- National and international health goals